Physical Zero-Knowledge Proof for Ripple Effect: Preliminaries

 Normally, the cards in $E_y(x)$ are arranged horizontally as defined above unless stated otherwise.
-However, in some situations we may arrange the cards vertically, where the leftmost card will become the topmost card and the rightmost card will become the bottommost card (hence the only \mybox{$\heartsuit$} will become the $x$-th topmost card for $x \geq 1$).
+In some situations, however, we may arrange the cards vertically, where the leftmost card will become the topmost card and the rightmost card will become the bottommost card.